jdodson/zemus/README.md

 ## They that made the greatness

-Zemus was extracted from live code running on http://cheerfulghost.com by Jon Dodson and Mark Tabler.
+Zemus was extracted from and is running in production at http://cheerfulghost.com by Jon Dodson and Mark Tabler.

 ## Even more